How to Pay Your Invoice (last updated 05/10/20)

 - You can set up a direct debit in any of the following ways:

-4. On paper - please request a paper mandate form from firstname.lastname@example.org or calling
+2. On paper - please request a paper mandate form from firstname.lastname@example.org

-Collections take place on the first working day of the month.
-Our collection dates for full time students for both tuition and residence are one third of the annual charge collected on or just after 1st December, 2nd February and 1st June during each academic year.
+- Collections take place on the first working day of the month.
+Our collection dates for full time students for both tuition and residence are one third of the annual charge collected on 1st December, 1st February and 1st June during each academic year.
 Part time students are typically in work and pay monthly 1st December to 1st July.

 There are no additional charges in paying Durham University by direct debit.
 Indeed it is the University’s preferred method because it is highly automated and so we are able to keep administrative resources to a minimum.
-The bank charges are indicative of the efficiencies: in the year 14/15, at the time of writing, the University took £23m by credit / debit card which cost £192,152 in bank charges compared to £57m taken by direct debit which cost £1,047 in bank charges.
+The bank charges are indicative of the efficiencies: typically the University will take over £30m by credit / debit card which will cost over £300,000 in bank charges compared to £70m taken by direct debit which will cost just over £1,000 in bank charges.

-I hope that you will agree that direct debit is the best method for everyone.
-Should you wish to contact us in the Finance Office please do so at:
+We hope that you will agree that direct debit is the ideal method for most people.

 Other payment methods

 Please note if you do not pay by direct debit the fee is due at the start of the year.
-Full time students are permitted to pay in three instalments 30, 14 and 14 days into each term respectively, i.e. on 11th November 15, 1st February 16 and 9th May 22.
+Full time students are permitted to pay in three instalments 30, 14 and 14 days into each term respectively i.e. by 29th November 21, 24th January 22 and 9th May 22.
 (Students who do not start in October should look at their invoice to see the due dates, but they will be similar e.g. January starters will pay in January, May and October.)

-These dates are adhered to strictly and a late payment charge will be raised to you if you do not pay on time for both tuition and / or residence.
+These dates are adhered to strictly and a late payment charge of £70 may be raised to you if you do not pay on time for both tuition and / or residence.

 (a) International Bank Transfer or International Card for Overseas Students - Flywire https://flywire.com/pay/DUR

 Payment can be made by wire transfer or internet banking into the University’s bank account: